Emerging TV Producers Program

 PHASE 1: Foundation Workshops

-• The legal side: Understanding and assessing company structures, financing contracts, license agreements, deal memos, rights clearances and chain of title.
+- The Legal Side: An introduction to company structures, financing contracts, license agreements, deal memos, rights clearances, and chain of title.

 Costs

 There is no cost to apply or participate in the program.
-Funds for travel, accommodations, and meals will be provided to out-of-town participants.
-Assistance will be provided for childcare and other accessibility barriers based on needs.
+Financial assistance for travel, accommodations, and meals will be provided to out-of-town participants.
+Financial assistance is also available for childcare and accessibility needs upon request.

 Applicant Eligibility